-This pressure cooker beer can chicken is so easy and an amazingly flavorful way to cook a whole chicken in the Instant Pot that falls off the bone!
+This pressure cooker beer can chicken is so easy and an amazingly flavorful way to cook a whole chicken in the Instant Pot!
+Fall off the bone in no time!

 Yes, we are all about easy Instant Pot recipes here on The Typical Mom blog and this pressure cooker beer can chicken was a game changer!
 Even if you aren’t a beer lover, but love fall off the bone chicken full of flavor, you’ve got to try this recipe.

-Ok so I grew up with this good ol’ fashioned beer can chicken recipe that was always cooked on the barbecue…and it always came out great.
+Ok so I grew up with this good ol’ fashioned beer can chicken recipe that was always cooked on the barbecue.
+It did always come out great.

 Then came the Instant Pot!

 Have you ever thought of making pressure cooker beer can chicken but wasn’t sure it was even possible??!!